JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ## Viability questions

 Officers at the time of the application's determination proposed only an early viability review in the limited circumstances that the development was delayed and no new viability assessment has been presented to take into account the increased number of total units or the fewer affordable units that will actually be delivered.
-Combining these figures gives Lendlease 249 more freemarket homes, at a rough estimated value of £125m.

 ![](http://35percent.org/img/vrev.png)